Skip to main content

 Radonova laboratories, formerly Landauer Nordic and Gammadata Mättekinik, was founded in 1986 following the Chernobyl nuclear accident.
 After the disaster, the Swedish government commissioned a group of researchers from Uppsala University to measure the fallout from the accident, inside and outside Sweden.
 This is how a young company with a bright future was born.

-Radonova has been measuring radon on a large scale since 1989 and has built a strong reputation for its quality and professional approach to the subject of radon gas exposure linked to health risks.
-Now, number one worldwide, the company measures radon in more than 80 countries.
+Radonova has been measuring radon on a large scale since 1989 and has built a strong reputation for its quality and professional approach to the subject of radon gas and associated health risks.
+Now a global leader, the company measures radon in more than 80 countries.
 Read more here.

-Radonova laboratories is a company which belongs to the Lagercrantz Group.
+Radonova Laboratories is part of the Lagercrantz Group.

 Explore more products